Ariana Grande And Big Sean Reunite And Cozy Up Outside LA Recording Studio, Sparking Dating Rumors

 — Latest Media News (@LatestMNews) February 28, 2019

-After breaking up with Sean, Grande moved on to Mac Miller and then later to Pete Davidson.
-Of course, Grande infamously broke up with Pete following their whirlwind romance and joked that she didn’t want to date again for a year/ the rest of her life.
-On the other hand, Big Sean was most recently linked to Jhené Aiko but the pair have both scrubbed each other’s Instagram clean of any photos of each other.
+After breaking up with Sean, Grande moved on to Mac Miller — and then later to Pete Davidson.
+Of course, Grande infamously broke up with Pete following their whirlwind romance, and joked that she didn’t want to date again for a year — or the rest of her life.
+On the other hand, Big Sean was most recently linked to Jhené Aiko, but the pair have both scrubbed each other’s Instagram clean of any photos of each other.

-It’s unclear where the couple drove off to and if they’re collaborating on new music but it definitely seems like the exes have potential to get back together again.
-Most recently, the pint-sized pop star made headlines after receiving backlash when she announced that she will return to Manchester, England for their annual Pride festival.
+It’s unclear where the couple drove off to — or whether they’re collaborating on new music — but it definitely seems like the exes have the potential to get back together again.
+Most recently, the pint-sized pop star made headlines after receiving backlash when she announced that she will return to Manchester, England, for their annual Pride festival.

-As the Inquisitr shared, this will be two years after May 2017 suicide bombing at her concert that left 22 people dead and countless others injured.
+As The Inquisitr shared, this planned appearance will be two years after the May of 2017 suicide bombing at her concert — one that left 22 people dead and countless others injured.
 After announcing that she would be part of the fest, fans on Twitter were angry that Grande, a straight woman, would be performing at the Pride fest.
 Additionally, some other fans were upset over the price of the tickets.
 Shortly after, Grande took to Twitter to defend herself

 “I have nothing to do with ticket pricing — manchester pride sets those rates, and they’re mostly out of my control,” she tweeted.
 “I just wanna put on a show that makes my LGBTQ fans feel special and celebrated,” she shares.
 “That’s all I wanna do.”